JasperFx/marten/docs/getting-started.md

     // Establish the connection string to your Marten database options.Connection(builder.Configuration.GetConnectionString("Marten")!);

+    // Specify that we want to use STJ as our serializer options.UseSystemTextJsonForSerialization();

     // If we're running in development mode, let Marten just take care
     // of all necessary schema building and patching behind the scenes if (builder.Environment.IsDevelopment())